Vmunoz94/gatorlist/README.md

 1. Open the terminal
 2. Clone the repo `git clone <repo>` *DO NOT CLONE THIS BRANCH, CLONE MASTER BRANCH
 3. Navigate to the cloned directory `cd csc648-sp19-Team04/`
-4. See all branches `git branch -a`
+4. See all branches `git branch -a` *This might not work actually, but just know there are 4 branches: master, frontend, backend, develop
-5. Switch branch to frontend `git checkout remotes/origin/frontend`
+5. Switch branch to frontend `git checkout frontend`
 6. Install composer `brew install composer`
 7. Navigate to the Laravel framework `cd Team04App/`
 8. Install dependencies `composer install`
 9. *Optional for backend team,
    *Mandatory for frontend team:
     Install node dependencies `npm install`
+    If you don't have node already installed then run `brew install node`
 9. Create .env file `touch .env`
     ```
         NEVER PUSH THESE FILES TO GITHUB: